National Guard checks homes in Buffalo for blizzard victims

 Twenty-five Guard teams were making such rounds Wednesday, spokesperson Eric Durr said by phone.
 He said troops had made some wellness checks previously but went out with a specific list of questions, including whether residents had food, water, electricity or any special health or medication concerns.

-“The idea is to get a sense of: What are the needs out there?” said Durr, who noted that troops were offering food and water to those needing it.
+“The idea is to get a sense of: What are the needs out there?” said Durr, who noted that troops were offering food and water.

 With the death toll already surpassing that of the area’s notorious Blizzard of 1977, local officials faced questions about the response to last week’s storm.
-They insisted that they had prepared but that the weather was extraordinary even for a region prone to powerful winter storms.
+They insisted they prepared, but that the weather was extraordinary even for a region prone to powerful winter storms.

-“The city did everything that it could under historic blizzard conditions,” Buffalo Mayor Byron Brown, a Democrat, said at a news conference.
+“The city did everything that it could under historic blizzard conditions,” the mayor, a Democrat, said at a news conference.

-With enough snow remaining that driving was still banned in New York’s second-most-populous city, officials worked to clear storm drains and watched a forecast that calls for some rain later in the week.
-Erie County officials said they were preparing for the possibility of some flooding and of ice jams in local creeks.
+Enough snow remained that driving was still banned for most of Wednesday, and officials worked to clear storm drains and watched a forecast which calls for some rain later in the week.
+Erie County officials said they were preparing for the possibility of flooding and ice jams in local creeks.

 The National Weather Service said any flooding was expected to be minor.